 Any asset that is "real" or "personal" property held within the trust.
 This is property belonging to the trustor, which is transferred or "gifted" to the trustee.
 This could include things like farm land, gold and silver, private residences, apartment buildings, or vehicles.

 Trustor (also known as a Settlor or Grantor)

 This is usually the original owner of the property.
-It may sometimes be a court, guardian, or attorney-in-fact under a Power of Attorney.
 The trustor, with the advice of an attorney, creates the rules and payout provisions that are set forth in the trust document.
 These rules guide the trustee.